aigoncharov/axios-rest-resource/docs/api/README.md

 ---

-## Variables

-<a id="axiosresourceadditionalprops"></a>

-### `<Const>` AxiosResourceAdditionalProps

-**● AxiosResourceAdditionalProps**: _"axios-rest-resource/AxiosResourceAdditionalProps"_ = "axios-rest-resource/AxiosResourceAdditionalProps"

----

 ## Functions

 <a id="createaxiosresourcefactory"></a>

 ### `<Const>` createAxiosResourceFactory

-_**description**_: Factory that accepts default axios request config and an optional array of request interceptors, returns a function that accepts a resource url and returns a configured axios instance.
+_**description**_: Factory that accepts default axios request config, returns a function that accepts a resource url and returns a configured axios instance.
 That instance have resourceUrl appended to baseURL and 'Accept' header set to 'application/json'.
-Always applies default interceptorUrlFormatter to allow token substituion in url. @see interceptorUrlFormatter If you pass no interceptors only default interceptorUrlFormatteris applied.
-Interceptors you provided are applied with respect to the order in reverse.
-Default interceptorUrlFormatter is always applied first.
+Always applies default interceptorUrlFormatter to allow token substituion in url. @see interceptorUrlFormatter If you pass any headers in your config it merges default 'Accept' header with what you pass in.

 _**example**_: